Terragen: Use in media

 Rendering software contributed by PlanetSide proprietor Matt Fairclough was used by Digital Domain for effects in Star Trek Nemesis.
 Terragen Classic was used in The Golden Compass, the 2006 remake of The Wicker Man, games, and many TV commercials.

 An image from what is now known as Terragen Classic appeared on the April 16, 2001, cover of Newsweek, and Terragen was used for animations in Brandy Norwood's "What About Us?" music video.
 The classic version was also used by numerous artists, such as Joan Fontcuberta ("Orogenesis" series), and the French photographer Mathieu Bernard-Reymond ("Vous êtes ici" series and "Pôle" series).
 Terragen Classic was used to create skyboxes for 3D video games such as Serious Sam.

-The software was used by Devastudios to create the mountainous scenery in the intro used by Paramount Pictures for its centennial anniversary in 2012 with Mission Impossible: Ghost Protocol in 2011, which would be carried on for Paramount Players, Paramount Television Studios and Paramount+.
-Devastudios also used the software for the sky and clouds in the 2021 Warner Bros.
-Pictures logo with Locked Down, which would later be carried on for Warner Bros.
-Television, New Line Cinema and Warner Animation Group.
+The software was used by Devastudios to create the mountainous scenery in the intro used by Paramount Pictures for its centennial anniversary in 2012, alongside Autodesk Maya, with Mission: Impossible – Ghost Protocol in 2011, which would be carried on for Paramount Players, Paramount Television Studios, Paramount Animation (under supervision of Reel FX and ATK PLN), Paramount+ and their parent company, Paramount Global (now known as Paramount Skydance Corporation), with the latter two being done by Loyalkaspar and Bigstar, based on their work.
+Devastudios also used the software for the sky and clouds in the 2021 and 2023 Warner Bros.
+Pictures logos with Locked Down and Wonka, respectively, alongside the Academy Color Encoding System (ACES) and Adobe Substance 3D Painter for the latter, which would later be carried on for Warner Bros.
+Television, New Line Cinema and Warner Bros.
+Pictures Animation.